Those who have served in the military are about twice as likely to develop ALS as those who have not served2,3

 bA service connection for ALS for any veteran who develops the disease at any time after separation from service.
 Return to content

-cTo be eligible for treatment with RADICAVA®, veterans must be enrolled in the federal program.
+cTo be eligible for treatment with RADICAVA® IV or RADICAVA ORS®, veterans must be enrolled in the federal program.
 Return to content

 dFor illustrative purposes only.
 Return to content